parke/lxroot/readme.md

 $  /bin/sh  vland  arch-guest  -nx  --  chromium
 ```

-The above commands will use `vland` to: create an Arch Linux guest named `arch-guest`, and then install and run the Chromium web browser.
+The above commands create an Arch Linux guest named `arch-guest`, and then install and run the Chromium web browser.
 (The guest will be created inside `$HOME/.local/vland`.)

-`vland` can also build packages inside a guest.
+`vland` can also build packages.
 For example, the below commands will build and install Arch Linux's `lua` package:

 ```
 $  /bin/sh  vland  --pkg  arch-guest  build-install  lua